 There are four distinct launches for Raquette Lake near the village of Raquette Lake:

 1) The Golden Beach State Campground; which is located off Route 28 between Raquette Lake and Blue Mountain Lake.
-There will be a small day users fee for this launch area but the attractive sand beach make it all worth wild.
+There will be a small day users fee for this launch area but the attractive sand beach make it all worthwhile.

 2) Off Route 28.
 Just east of Raquette Lake, along Route 28, you can park and carry your boat a few feet down to a put in near South Inlet.